Goldstone models of modified gravity: Spherical collapse

 \subsection{Halo mass function}

 Following a Press-Schechter approach \cite{Press1974}, we write the comoving halo mass function as \beq n(M) \frac{d M}{M} = \frac{\bar\rho_0}{M} f(\nu) \frac{d\nu}{\nu} , \eeq where the scaling variable $\nu(M)$ is defined as \beq \nu(M) = \frac{\delta_{<L}^{\Lambda \rm CDM}(M)}{\sigma(M)} , \eeq and $\delta_{<L}^{\Lambda \rm CDM}(M)$ is again the initial linear density contrast (extrapolated up to $z=0$ by the $\Lambda$-CDM linear growth factor) that is required to build a collapsed halo (which we define here by a nonlinear density contrast of 200 with respect to the mean density of the Universe).
 The variable $\nu$ measures whether such an initial condition corresponds to a rare and very high overdensity in the initial Gaussian field ($\nu \gg 1$) or to a typical fluctuation ($\nu \lesssim 1$).
 In the Press-Schechter approach, we have $f(\nu) = \sqrt{2/\pi} \nu e^{-\nu^2/2}$ \cite{Press1974}.
 Here we use the same function as in \cite{Valageas2009}.
 Then, the impact of the modified gravity only arises through the linear threshold $\delta_{<L}^{\Lambda \rm CDM}(M)$, as we assume the same initial matter density power spectrum as for the $\Lambda$-CDM reference at high redshift.
+As noticed in Fig.~\ref {fig_eps1} and sections \ref{sec:linear-concave} to \ref{sec:spherical-convex}, this is legitimate because at high redshifts the fifth force vanishes and we recover the standard $\Lambda$-CDM cosmology (because the conformal coupling essentially converges to a constant).

 We display the halo mass function in Fig.~\ref{fig_nM}.
 For both concave and convex models we recover the $\Lambda$-CDM large-mass tail, in agreement with the convergence to the $\Lambda$-CDM threshold in Figs.~\ref{fig_delta_threshold_concave} and \ref{fig_delta_threshold_convex}.
 At low mass, the halo mass function is smaller/greater for the concave/convex models than the $\Lambda$-CDM reference, in agreement with the higher/lower thresholds in Figs.~\ref{fig_delta_threshold_concave} and \ref{fig_delta_threshold_convex}.
+Again, the behavior is not monotonic with the parameter $\gamma$, and from Fig.~\ref{fig_nM} we can conclude that $\gamma \sim 10^{-3}$ is probably excluded by observations, as it yields large deviations for masses $10^{12}-10^{13} h^{-1} M_{\odot}$ that correspond to massive objects (large galaxies or small groups), whose properties should not suffer too much from poorly constrained baryonic effects.